-Governors have a good understanding of what the College needs to do to improve even further and the external review of governance has brought about a greater focus on developing the college's strategy and giving support and appropriate challenge to Managers.
-The Strategic Intent has been approved and sets out eight key areas of key focus for the college and how it will meet the future needs of Plymouth and the surrounding region.
+Governors have a good understanding of what the College needs to do to improve even further and the external review of governance conducted in Spring 2021 (further details referenced on page 19 - Governance Framework) brought about a greater focus on developing the college's strategy and giving support and appropriate challenge to Managers.
 Targets, related to the Strategic Intents have been set for the Executive Team.
+Targets for a 10 year plan for growth to better meet the needs of Plymouth and its surrounding areas have been set.
+Bishop Fleming support the annual self-assessment of Governance as part of the Internal Audit Programme.

 Governors focus firmly on improving outcomes for learners and ensuring that the college plays a full and prominent role in the economic development of the city.
-They look forward to the opportunity to visit the college and meet staff and students again in person, which has been restricted due to Covid during this year.
 Governors are investing well in improving resources and accommodation that benefit learners.